Montcalm (federal electoral district): History

-Montcalm riding was created by the British North America Act of 1867.
+Montcalm riding was created by the British North America Act 1867.
 It was abolished in 1914 when it was merged into L'Assomption—Montcalm riding.

-It was re-created in 2003 from parts of Berthier—Montcalm, Repentigny and Terrebonne—Blainville ridings.
+It was re-created in 2003 from parts of the ridings of Berthier—Montcalm, Repentigny, and Terrebonne—Blainville.

 This riding lost territory to Terrebonne and gained some territory from Repentigny during the 2012 electoral redistribution.

+Following the 2022 Canadian federal electoral redistribution, it lost Saint-Calixte to Les Pays-d'en-Haut.

 Members of Parliament

-This riding has elected the following Members of Parliament:
+This riding has elected the following members of Parliament: